 Actinic keratosis (AK) is a lesion that forms on sun-damaged skin.
 The lesions are small scaly patches on parts of the body, such as the face, ears, bald scalp, arms, and hands, which have been chronically exposed to the sun.

 AK is a precancerous condition that affects only the top layer of skin (the epidermis).
 Ultraviolet (UV) rays from the sun damages the skin and if left untreated, 15% of AK can turn into a form of skin cancer called squamous cell carcinoma (SCC).
+This percentage increases significantly in people who have more than 5 AK lesions.
 When they are found early, AKs are highly treatable.

 AK is more common in people with fair skin.
-It is found in 15% of people in North America and Europe.
+About 60% of all Canadians over the age of 40 have at least one AK lesion.
 Australia has the highest rate of AK in the world.

 UV light from the sun and commercial tanning lamps or beds are the major causes of AK.
 UV light causes changes in the genetic material of the skin's cells.
 Changes in certain genes can cause cells to grow abnormally and form lesions.

 - age 40 and older – AK can happen at any age, but the risk increases with accumulated sun exposure